openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

 Supported Linux Distributions
 =============================

-Currently, the Yocto Project is supported on the following distributions:
+Currently, the &DISTRO; release ("&DISTRO_NAME;") of the Yocto Project is supported on the following distributions:

--  Ubuntu 18.04 (LTS)

 -  Ubuntu 20.04 (LTS)

 -  Ubuntu 22.04 (LTS)

--  Fedora 36

 -  Fedora 37

--  AlmaLinux 8.7

--  AlmaLinux 9.1
+-  Fedora 38

+-  CentOS Stream 8

--  Debian GNU/Linux 11.x (Bullseye)
+-  Debian GNU/Linux 11 (Bullseye)

+-  Debian GNU/Linux 12 (Bookworm)

+-  OpenSUSE Leap 15.4

+-  AlmaLinux 8.8

+-  AlmaLinux 9.2

+The following distribution versions are still tested (being listed in :term:`SANITY_TESTED_DISTROS`), even though the organizations publishing them no longer make updates publicly available:

+-  Ubuntu 18.04 (LTS)

+-  Ubuntu 22.10

 -  OpenSUSE Leap 15.3

--  OpenSUSE Leap 15.4
+Note that the Yocto Project doesn't have access to private updates that some of these versions may have.
+Therefore, our testing has limited value if you have access to such updates.

+Finally, here are the distribution versions which were previously tested on former revisions of "&DISTRO_NAME;", but no longer are:

+*This list is currently empty*

 .. note::